 - Perform a minimum of three lectures for professional audiences

-- Perform a minimum of four presentations for patient audiences
+- Perform a minimum of three presentations for patient audiences

 - Document a minimum of 30 patient interventions in the 15 medication-related problem categories